RitishaDe/ReversePac-Man-TermProject/README.md

 PowerUps:
 You can freeze the ghosts for a few seconds by eating the Purple Star Powerup!
+1. Consume the power up first
+2. Eat any ghost

 Creating Your Own Board:
 1. Press U to create your own board at any point of time!